o3de/o3de.org/content/docs/user-guide/gems/reference/aws/aws-core/getting-started.md

 Requests to AWS EC2 IMDS will fail on non EC2 compute leading to delays and wasted network resources.

-You can [set environment variables](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-envvars.html#envvars-set) locally in the session as follows:

 ```
 # macOS / Linux
 export AWS_EC2_METADATA_DISABLED=true